-A recent study published online in the Proceedings of the National Academy of Sciences, suggests that parents who believe their child is more special than other kids may be fostering narcissism in their children.
+A study published online in the Proceedings of the National Academy of Sciences, suggested that parents who believe their child is more special than other kids may be fostering narcissism in their children.

-But the results of parental overvaluation were linked with children scoring higher on narcissism tests then parents who did not overvalue their children, and no link was discovered to better self-esteem.
+But the results of parental overvaluation were linked with children scoring higher on narcissism tests than parents who did not overvalue their children, and no link was discovered to better self-esteem.

 “Children believe it when their parents tell them that they are more special than others.
 That may not be good for them or for society,” said lead study author, Dr. Eddie Brummelman of OSU.

-By contrast, the research showed that children whose parents who did not overvalue them, but demonstrated more emotional warmth toward them, were associated with higher self-esteem, but not with increased levels of narcissism.
+By contrast, the research showed that children whose parents did not overvalue them but demonstrated more emotional warmth toward them were associated with higher self-esteem, but not with increased levels of narcissism.

 What Parents Can Do: